This is part 2 of 2 on AI Governance and Security Maturity and Roadmap. Read part 1 here.

 Applying them to an agentic AI system requires a completely different model of what "access" means.
 Because an agent with ambient access to a credential does not need explicit permission to use it.
 It infers permission from other API tokens.
 And the blast radius of that inference, as PocketOS discovered, can be the entire estate executed within 9 seconds.

-In this edition of The Predictability Factor, we will go through Part 2 of Enterprise AI Governance and Security Roadmap with the remaining 5 steps of the 7-step Enterprise AI journey, along with covering the 5-pillars of governance and security maturity for agentic AI in your enterprise.
+In this deep-dive edition of The Predictability Factor, we will go through Part 2 of Enterprise AI Governance and Security Roadmap with the remaining 5 steps of the 7-step Enterprise AI journey, along with covering the 5-pillars of governance and security maturity for agentic AI in your enterprise.

 ICYMI, read Part 1 here (or click below).